Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of the correlation conjecture

 However, in the helium hydride molecule, dynamic correlation plays an even more important role in describing bond breaking, as it is required to capture the electron density around the helium atom that attracts the hydrogen nucleus.
-This indicates that even for the dissociation of coordinative bonds, the CC may hold in certain regimes.
-As discussed above, $b$ depends strongly on the inclusion of dynamic correlation.
-Between cc-pVTZ and cc-pV5Z, $\kappa$ and $b$ still vary, suggesting that larger basis sets or active spaces may be required to reach convergence, in contrast to the hydrogen case.
+This indicates that even for the dissociation of coordinative bonds, the CC may hold in certain regimes. {Additionally, helium hydride is a prototypical example of a molecule subject to dispersion interactions.
+An ab initio description of these effects has especially arduous requirements toward electron correlation and a reduced density matrix description requires an identification of the long-range part of the cumulant~\cite{vianadal17,vianadal19}.
+As stated previously, dynamic correlation effects are included in $b$.} Between cc-pVTZ and cc-pV5Z, $\kappa$ and $b$ still vary, suggesting that larger basis sets or active spaces may be required to reach convergence, in contrast to the hydrogen case.
 Qualitatively, $\kappa$ is larger for the large-$R$ branch of the curve than for the small-$R$ branch.
 Compared to the hydrogen molecule, $\kappa$ is smaller by roughly a factor of 3 (large $R$) or 4 (small $R$), while $b$ is similar (large $R$) or larger (small $R$), reflecting the effect of the modified one-body potential.